 7 Egg White Face Mask Recipes

 Mix ingredients together and apply to your face.
 Let dry for 15 to 20 minutes and rinse with warm water.
-The egg white tightens and tones your face, the lemon lightens age spots, and the honey kills bacteria while plumping the skin.
+As the egg whites dry, this firming face mask tones your face and plumps the skin.
+Meanwhile, the lemon lightens age spots and the honey kills bacteria.

 Combine the egg white and coffee in a small bowl.
 Beat the mixture together with a fork until frothy, about 1 minute.
 With clean hands or a brush, apply the mask around and under the eyes.
 Avoid the eyelids because you don’t want to get it in your eyes.
 You can apply the mask to your entire face if desired.